cjvillar/ESP32_TFT_GIF_DISP/README.md

 ### 3. Include the Header in Your Arduino Sketch

-In your `loadGif.ino` file, include the generated header:
+In `loadGif.ino` file, include the generated header:

 ```c
 #include "Gif.h"